"All extremes of feeling are allied with madness."

 "Do you remember when your father took you away and made you promise not to come back, telling you that you should never associate with our kind?
-Do you remember that day?"
+That day in particular?"

 "I loved you even then.
 I think about that day every time I look out this window.
-Do you know what it was like for me when you went and married that man, and went to live at Marblehead Hall, and left me thinking I would never see you again?"
+Do you know what it was like for me when you married that man and went to live at Marblehead Hall and left me thinking I would never see you again?

 "Give me a chance!" said Porphyria.
-Her words came between little hiccups, like restrained sobs: "I have never...done...this before.
-It is not easy.
-But I'm...willing, if you'll just help me!"
+"I have never...done...this before.
+It's not easy.
+But I'm willing if you just help me."